yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Rationale: SNI supports deployment of multiple TLS-protected virtual servers on a single
       address, and therefore enables fine-grained security for these virtual servers, by allowing each one to have its own certificate.
-However, SNI also leaks the target domain for a given connection; this information leak will be plugged by use of TLS Encrypted Client Hello.
+However, SNI also leaks the target domain for a given connection; this information leak will is closed by use of TLS Encrypted Client Hello.

 In order to prevent the attacks described in {{ALPACA}}, a server that does not